Buying Sailing Holiday Insurance

 Our guest sailors often ask ‘where do I go for specialist sailing holiday travel insurance’?
 So here is a link to a UK-based specialist sailing holiday insurer.
 This is an affiliate link, which means they might give us a small amount of money if you buy insurance through them – all donations gratefully received.
 You do not have to use this insurer to sail with us.
 There are other insurers you can use, and Topsail may or may not be cheapest or most suitable insurer for you.

-The best option is to email them and include a link to the voyage notes page on our website for the particular sailing holiday you have chosen.
+The best option is to email them and include a link to the page on our website for your voyage.

 Ask ‘does this policy cover me for this’?
 Print the reply – keep it with your documents.